Workforce Sentiment Analysis: Unlock Employee and Market Insights

 The idea of sentiment—those pesky, subtle human emotions and attitudes that shape our responses—has taken center stage in workforce analytics.
 By tapping into employee sentiment within their teams and the pulse of the broader labor market, organizations can uncover valuable insights about what truly drives engagement and success.

-In this guide, we’ll explore how sentiment analysis can help companies make smarter, more informed decisions by tuning in to those very human emotions and opinions that really matter.
+In this guide, we’ll explore how sentiment analysis can help companies make smarter, more informed decisions by identifying the human emotions and opinions that really matter.

 The term sentiment is rooted in the Medieval Latin word sentimentum, which means “feeling” or opinion, and later evolved into the French word sentiment before entering the English language.